-With this volume, we are pleased to introduce Radiology Select: Pulmonary Nodules, the first in a new series we are offering.
-Each volume in the series will consist of 20-35 articles on a topic of clinical importance.
+We are pleased to introduce the second volume in the Radiology Select series: Stroke.
+Each volume in the series consists of 20-35 articles on a topic of clinical importance.
 The articles have been selected by experts serving as guest editors of the volume, from the past 5-8 years of material published in Radiology.
-We believe that this collection of key articles will be a valuable resource for individuals with subspecialty expertise or general readers who wish for an in-depth review of the area.
+We believe that this collection of key articles will be a valuable resource for individuals with subspecialty expertise or for general readers who wish for an in-depth review of the area.
 Having the key articles together will allow the reader to identify the relationships between articles and to follow the development of trends in research and clinical care over time.
 We hope that these collections appeal to both radiologists and clinicians.
 We named the series Radiology Select because the verb select reflects the active choice of articles, and as an adjective, connotes their special value and excellence.
 We plan to offer Radiology Select on focused areas of imaging once or twice a year.

 The process for developing these collections begins with the choice of an important area of clinical research that has been a subject of active investigation and ongoing development.
 We then select an appropriate guest editor, an internationally recognized authority on the topic.
 This individual typically will be a prolific author of articles on the topic, and thus there may be articles by our guest editor(s) contained within the collection.
-The guest editor and his or her chosen co-guest editors have the difficult task of appraising the original research and review articles for inclusion in the collection.
+The guest editor and his or her chosen co-guest editor(s) have the difficult task of appraising the original research and review articles for inclusion in the collection.
 Selections are based on the guest editors' judgment, so the list is, of necessity, somewhat subjective.
 The contents of the volume reflect a somewhat personal view of which are the key articles-they are not the result of a quantitative determination.
-Furthermore, it must be recognized that Radiology has published many more fine articles on the subject area than can be condensed into a 20-30-article volume.
+Furthermore, it must be recognized that Radiology has published many more fine articles on the subject area than can be condensed into a 20-35-article volume.
 Some excellent and clinically important articles may therefore be passed over and not included.

 Continuing medical education (CME) is an increasingly important aspect of clinical practice in radiology.
 Recent American Board of Radiology diplomates, in addition to needing CME, also need self-assessment modules (SAMs) for recertification.
-We believe that Radiology Select offers a perfect venue to provide up-to-date CME to our readers and will help them better understand how research evolves and translates into clinical practice.
+We believe that Radiology Select offers a perfect vehicle to provide up-to-date CME to our readers and will help them better understand how research evolves and translates into clinical practice.
 Therefore, our guest editor(s) will identify key themes of the articles, group them by subject area, and indicate the subject areas that they think will be valuable as SAMs.
 The articles' corresponding authors are then contacted and asked to supply questions for CME and SAMs.
-In this first volume, readers can obtain up to 10 SAM and 15 CME credits, allowing for focused learning in subject areas of clinical importance.
+In this volume, readers can obtain up to eight SAM and 12 CME credits, allowing for focused learning in subject areas of clinical importance.

 The online era provides multimedia opportunities for publications.
 We will exploit this capability by providing audio and video conversations with authors to explore their views on the effect of their work and the work of others in the field with the benefit of hindsight.
 These conversations will also allow experts to share their thoughts on future developments and the impact of their work on these.
-In this volume of Radiology Select, guest editor Alexander A. Bankier, MD, PhD, has conversations with several groups of authors to discuss the subject area of pulmonary nodules.
+In this volume of Radiology Select, guest editor Michael H. Lev, MD, has conversations with several groups of authors to discuss the subject area of stroke.